Killing of Ezell Ford: Autopsy

+Charlie Beck report

-Beck concluded in a report that Wampler and Villegas had been justified in their actions.
+LAPD chief Charlie Beck concluded in a report that Wampler and Villegas had been justified in their actions.
 His investigation found that Wampler had grounds to reasonably suspect that Ford had been in possession of drugs.

-Bustamante investigation
+Alex Bustamante report

 Steve Soboroff, the president of the Board of Police Commissioners, said in August 2014 that he had asked the office of the Inspector General to prioritize its investigation of Ford's case.
 On September 2 Inspector General Alex Bustamante issued a statement urging witnesses to come forward.
 Bustamante said despite the conflicting accounts of the shooting, he had only succeeded in contacting one witness.
 In November 2014 Beck, District Attorney Jackie Lacey and Price called on witnesses to come forward.
 On December 4 Beck said no new witnesses had been identified.
 Beck and Bustamante reiterated in December 2014 and January 2015 that the department had encountered difficulties in finding witnesses, and that witnesses whose names were provided by the Ford family's attorney had been uncooperative.

 Bustamante's report found that Wampler and Villegas's actions had been justified, but found that Wampler did not have grounds to reasonably suspect that Ford had been in possession of drugs.
 The report criticized Wampler's decision to initiate physical contact with Ford as a "substantial deviation from tactical training" that put him at risk of assault.
 Bustamante explained that, though Ford was looking back at Wampler and Villegas while taking his hands in and out of his pockets, this alone was not enough "to cross the threshold of reasonable suspicion".